About

 Martha Constantinou (she/her)

 2023–nowAssoc.
-Prof. at Temple University, USA
+Prof. at Temple Uni., USA

-marthac@temple.eduMartha is an Associate professor at Temple University, where she was awarded the Selma Lee Bloch Brown Professorship for her contributions to research and service to the community.
+marthac@temple.eduMartha is an associate professor at Temple University, where she was awarded the Selma Lee Bloch Brown Professorship for her contributions to research and service to the community.
 She has served as the Diversity Equity and Inclusion (DEI) coordinator for scientific meetings and has participated in several DEI panels as an invited speaker.
 She has also been involved in outreach activities with the purpose of enhancing diversity in STEM.

 -